Swedish Hövding (Chieftain) Airbag Headgear

 Swedish Folksam testingIn 2012 the Swedish insurance company Folksam tested bicycle helmets, including the Hövding.
 You can read their test article in English.
 Unfortunately they used unconventional testing methods.
 They state in the article that all the helmets met the European bike helmet standard, but the Hövding does not.
 They rated the Hövding highly for one type of test they did, saying it was three times better than the other helmets, but did not even attempt to include it at all in their other tests.
 And they don't explain what "three times" means.
 You have to applaud their willingness to take on the challenge of testing the Hövding, but the article really does not provide enough information on the testing to make it useful, and did not even attempt to do a full battery of tests.

-Stanford Testing - 2016In 2016 Stanford testers produced https://www.youtube.com/watch?v=JhikbrBxFeY this video clip documenting their testing of the Hövding and other tests.
-The results were immediately picked up by the media as a full endorsement of the product, although the researchers pointed out that if the airbag failed to deploy the weight of it around your neck could actually make the impact worse.
-(Possible impacts include truck and bus mirrors, bridge abutments, overhanding limbs, signs, etc.) Media reports indicate that in current air bag helmets the expansion process did not seem to guarantee maximum air pressure, so the bag can bottom out and pass all additional energy directly to the head, failing the standard.
-The video concentrates on concussion risk for bicyclists, as if it were comparable to the multiple concussion risk that football players experience.
-The only anvil shown is flat, rather than the hemisphercal or curbstone.
+Stanford Testing - 2016In 2016 Stanford testers produced this video clip documenting their testing of the Hövding and other tests.
+The results were immediately picked up by the media and by Hovding's CEO as a full endorsement of the product, although the researchers pointed out that they had inflated the bag with different pressures, not the Hovding standard inflation, and that inflation levels are critical in an airbag.
+Without the right air pressure, the bag may bottom out and pass all additional energy directly to the head.
+This Stanford news publication says that "Without the maximum amount of air, the air bag helmet could bottom out, causing the head to hit the ground with much more force than if it were wearing a traditional foam helmet.
+In current versions of the air bag helmet, a chemical process triggers expansion, which doesn’t seem to guarantee maximum air pressure."
 The researchers did other work to determine what the optimum airbag helmet would be.
 You can see the results in this journal article for $40.

 It is not possible to answer questions based on the manufacturer's Web site and video.
 But this may prove to be a welcome advance in head protection, and there is no need to be too skeptical until we know more.